9. Kernel tuning — [tune] and the per-app tune sidecar

 9.8.
 Runtime status — tune_status()

-tune_status() returns one row per [tune] function — its winning suffix, the source (manifest / fallback / reference), the scope, and the manifest path.
+tune_status() returns one row per [tune] function — its winning suffix, the source (manifest / fallback / reference), the scope, and the sidecar path.
 It is populated when the application declares [tune_policy]. log_tune_status("myapp") is the ready-made “am I tuned?” surface — it logs the table at LOG_INFO (<n>/<total> kernels tuned for this box, one line per function, plus a --tune hint when any kernel is on a non-manifest tier), and is a no-op when the table is empty.
 Call it at startup:

 log_tune_status("myapp") // or iterate tune_status() yourself